This tour is cancelled. Sorry. Eugene has broken his ankle. The tour will return 17 March, 2024, 1pm.

 The influential and loyal worldwide diaspora have a powerful influence back into the country.
 Eugene is one of these people.

 At the same time, the island has suffered greatly from poor British rule, neglect, poverty, famine, civil war, terrorism, massive outward migration, corruption and the sometimes dark influence of the Catholic church.

 One of the questions we will explore on the walk is why Ireland's national day - 17th March - is the most-celebrated of any worldwide.
 The President of the USA, Joe Biden, is Irish on both sides of his family.
 Barack Obama had Irish roots, as did Bill Clinton, and of course, the Kennedys.
-Eugene is a part of that diaspora, since my parents are from Armagh City and west Belfast.
+Eugene's parents are from Armagh city and west Belfast.
 I have spent a total of 2 years in Ireland, because my parents missed the oul' country so much, after moving to London.